Varisu (TV series)

 Varisu is a 2025 Indian Tamil language Family Drama television series that premiered from 30 June 2025 airing on Zee Tamil and streams digitally on ZEE5.
 It stars Haritha Jackie, Swetha Dorathy and Jay Srinivas in lead role.
 It is produced by Arun Ira under the banner of Sapphire Blue Production Private Limited and directed by Sivasekar.
+Due to its success and high ratings at the matinee slot, Varisu has been dubbed in Telugu, titled Kongu Bangaram, airing on Zee Telugu.

 Plot

 The series focuses on the wealthy Janakambal family who live in their lavish house.
 Tamilarasi is a bright and ambitious young woman from the traditional town of Karaikudi.
 Her parents were loving.
 She has two younger sisters Thenmozhi and Isaivani.
 Tamilarasi's wedding is halted.
 Because her father goes missing, the family is left bankrupt, and her fiancé deserts her.

 After her father's disappearance, Tamilarasi and her family moved to Chennai.
 She meets Cibi and the duo get into a misunderstanding.
 He is the grandson of Janakambal, a successful entrepreneur, who wants her reckless grandson Cibi to succeed her.
 She brings in Tamilarasi to set him straight.
 However, long-buried secrets emerge, relationships fracture and mend, and Tamilarasi takes care of her family and faces all of life's issues calmly.